Where to eat in Kerry

 Murphy's Ice Cream

 Made in Dingle, famous across Ireland.
-Sea-salt, Dingle gin, brown bread, chocolate with Dingle stout — all made by hand, with milk from Kerry cows.
-Queue out the door in summer.
-Worth it.
+Sea-salt, Dingle gin, brown bread, chocolate with Dingle stout — all made by hand with milk from Kerry cows.
+Queues are worth it.

 Dingle town